ddeschepper/tree-watcher/README.md

 -   Throttling change events (tree-watchers keeps track of the event/path combinations that get fired and adds the possibility to throttle these, to prevent a large number of the events firing for a single change)
 -   filter out directory names that dont need to be watched (by adding a filter function)

+warning: watching many directories is no problem, but attaching all the listeners can potentially take some time.

 USAGE
 -----